Skip to Main Content

 The Bottom Line

-Signal Private Messenger is a free messaging service that puts security and privacy first, delivering a polished and safe group, voice, and video chat experience without exploiting its users.
+Signal Private Messenger is a free messaging service that puts security and privacy first, delivering polished and safe group, voice, and video chats without exploiting users.

 PCMag editors select and review products independently.
 If you buy through affiliate links, we may earn commissions, which help support our testing.